 Report cards are issued at the end of each nine-week period.
-They will be passed out about one week after the grading period ends.
-Parents will also receive a progress report at the mid-point of each nine weeks.
+They will be sent home about one week after the grading period ends.
+Parents may also receive a progress report at the mid-point of each nine weeks if requested.